allan-pires/allan-pires/README.md

 🎮 I play a lot (primarily fast-paced games, but really anything)

-🐕 Chewy is the best boi
+🐕 Chewy will always be the best boi

 🌎 From Brazil, living in Canada